McGill-ECSE321-Winter2020/project-group-07/README.md

 * Architecture model
 * Implementation of a web frontend using Vue.js

-As a susbsitute to this sprint, each team member worked on an individual assignment where they built the frontend of a website using Vue.js components and Axios to handle backend calls.
+As a substitute to this sprint, each team member worked on an individual assignment where they built the frontend of a website using Vue.js components and Axios to handle backend calls.
 Unfortunately, the assignment repositories cannot be made public.

 ## Sprint 4 \[Canceled due to COVID-19\]